 Why can’t I just go to my primary care provider for this service?

 Studies have shown that warfarin can be regulated more effectively and safely by specifically-trained nurses and pharmacists than by individual physicians and their staff.
+Best practice for this care is a face-to-face visit with a specially trained R.N./provider in anticoagulation.
 Going to a laboratory for blood testing and then waiting to hear from a physician’s office for the result and instructions is time consuming and inconvenient.
 An anticoagulation service will accomplish all of this in one short, convenient visit.

 How much will this cost, and will my insurance cover it?